THE BOXING DAY BASH: Save up to £650 on Hydrow rowers Shop now

 6. Adaptability

-Circuits can be adjusted to cater to different fitness levels, making them accessible to a wide range of individuals, from beginners to advanced athletes.
+Circuits can be adjusted to cater to different fitness levels, making them accessible to a wide range of individuals, from circuit training beginners to advanced athletes.

 7. Weight management